 We show that credit score heterogeneity dampens monetary policy transmission through fixed-rate mortgages.
-Using Fannie Mae Single-Family Loan-Level historical data, we show that a 1% expansionary shock increases the refinancing probability for borrowers with a FICO credit score of 800 twice as much as that of borrowers with a FICO score of 700.
-We then develop a heterogeneous agent refinancing model with credit score heterogeneity and find that this type of heterogeneity dampens the housing wealth response to monetary policy by 15%, compared to a standard model with only mortgage rate heterogeneity.
-Borrowers with lower credit scores benefit from refinancing more than borrowers with higher credit scores, but face more difficulties obtaining refinance loans, resulting in a smaller wealth response.
+Using Fannie Mae Single-Family Loan-Level historical data, we show that a 1% increase in mortgage rate increases the refinancing probability for borrowers with a FICO credit score of 800 twice as much as that of borrowers with a FICO score of 700.
+We then develop a refinancing model and find that credit score heterogeneity dampens consumption response to monetary policy by 11%, compared to a standard model with only mortgage rate heterogeneity.
+Borrowers with lower credit scores face tighter borrowing limits and benefit from refinancing more than borrowers with higher credit scores, but face more difficulties obtaining refinance loans, resulting in a smaller consumption response.

-If far-ahead inflation compensation is insensitive to incoming economic news, then inflation expectations are anchored.
+If far-ahead inflation compensation is insensitive to incoming economic news, then inflation expectations remain anchored.
 Using daily bond yield data, we show that inflation compensation is less sensitive to monetary policy shocks in the U.S. if the Fed is more responsive to inflation during the most recent CPI release.
 The empirical strategy consists of two steps.
-First, we construct a measure of market expectations about the Fed's reaction to inflation, which equals changes in different interest rates unexplained by the size of inflation shock or exogenous monetary policy.
-Second, we estimate the sensitivity of inflation compensation's response to monetary policy conditional on the expectations about the Fed's reaction to inflation.
+First, we construct a measure of market expectations about the Fed's reaction to inflation, which equals changes in different interest rates unexplained by the size of the inflation shock or exogenous monetary policy.
+Second, we estimate the sensitivity of inflation compensation's response to monetary policy conditional on the expectations of the Fed's reaction to inflation.
 Our estimates suggest anchoring of long-term inflation expectations in the U.S.

-Recessions, Social Security and Retirement
+Recessions, Social Security, and Retirement

 The main difficulty in studying the effect of retirement income on labor supply is that factors that affect retirement income correlate with the labor force participation rate.
-Using the Health and Retirement Study and Social Security Administration income data, I overcome this difficulty by exploiting the fact that the Social Security benefit is a function of the economic conditions when the worker turns 60.
+Using the Health and Retirement Study and Social Security Administration income data, I overcome this difficulty by utilizing the fact that the Social Security benefit is a function of the economic conditions when the worker turns 60.
 My estimates suggest that the labor supply elasticity of older workers is -0.19 at the extensive margin and -0.57 at the intensive margin.
-This estimate is relevant for optimizing public and fiscal policy implementation because retirement decisions affect the government budget, and older workers constitute a significant share of the overall labor force.
+This estimate is relevant for optimizing public and fiscal policy and calibrating life-cycle models.